 The basic steps are given below followed by a more in depth discussion of some of the aspects of the opportunity creation form.

-Note: A more detailed description of some of the steps are given below this list
+You can create an opportunity by following the steps below (a more detailed description of some of the steps are given below):

 - Go to MANAGE OPPORTUNITIES > CREATE OPPORTUNITY

 - Change the DBS and Induction settings accordingly

 - Select whether you want to share the opportunity with your WIDER GROUP

 - Select whether the opportunity is part of an event.